jaenudin86/AdoExecutor/README.md

+#!!!Important!!!
+I wrote this library more than two years ago (in 2015).
+In that time i learn a lot, so based on my experience don't use this library.
+It works - i test it in many scenarios, but from time perspective i treat it like a learning development adventure.

+For production environment it will be better to use [Dapper](https://github.com/StackExchange/dapper-dot-net).

 ## Informations
 Assumption of library (overlay) AdoExecutor is to assist users to query a database using ADO.NET driver.
 Library is similar to [Dapper](https://github.com/StackExchange/dapper-dot-net), however while creating it i was guided by few rules: